SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 **"Hire Me or Not?
 Image Classifier Fun"**

 **Overview**
 Welcome to "Hire Me or Not?
-Image Classifier Fun" – a playful web tool designed to evaluate job skills through image classification, provide skill-based suggestions, and encourage users to share their unique strengths on social media.
+Image Classifier Fun" – a playful web tool designed to evaluate job skills through an image classification model, providing skill-based suggestions, and encourage users to share their unique strengths on social media.
 This project aims to bring a fun and engaging twist to the traditional job application process.

 **Features**
 **Image Classification:** The core functionality of the tool involves classifying user-uploaded images related to their skills or interests.